 - Validation programming

 - Final study report

 The Association of Clinical Research Organizations estimates that more than 50 percent of CROs perform outsourced clinical study work for the pharmaceutical industry, 27 percent work for biotechs and the remainder for the medical device industry, foundations, and governments.
-Among CROs that work with pharmaceutical companies, the top therapeutic areas are oncology, central nervous system (CNS), infectious disease, metabolic disorders and cardiovascular disease.
+Among CROs that works with pharmaceutical companies, the top therapeutic areas are oncology, the central nervous system (CNS), infectious disease, metabolic disorders, and cardiovascular disease.